ideasonpurpose/build-tools-wordpress/README.md

 - **`dist`** - The **distribution** directory where processed, production-ready files will be output to.
 All contents of this directory will be included in builds.
 - **`src`** - An array of file entry points relative to the `src` directory.
 Each entry point will generate a like-named output file.
 All files and assets imported by a given entry point will be accessible from that entry's corresponding output file.

+### Versioned Releases

+IOP versions our theme releases so every release creates a clear rollback snapshot.
+To accomplish this, each theme release is generated into a versioned directory.
+This works well for themes, where only one can be active, but fails for plugins where multiple versions can be simultaneously activated if their directory names are different.

+To work around this, a `type` property can be added to the config file.
+When `type` is `plugin`, builds will not add the version to directory names.

 ## About This Project

 These tools were migrated from our [Docker-based WordPress build tools](https://github.com/ideasonpurpose/docker-build) to speed up development and began the process of moving our build tools away from webpack.
 Gathering dependencies also simplifies the package.json files in host projects, making those slightly more manageable.